-2.9.
+2.8.
 IMPLEMENT GRADUALLY AND CAREFULLY

-- 36. With the CPP programme of catch-up investment and capability build underway, and current inflation pressures our charges will already reflect relatively large year-on-year changes in pricing.
+- 36. With the CPP programme of catch-up investment and capability build underway, and with current inflation pressures, our charges will already reflect relatively large year-on-year changes in pricing.
 While implementing pricing change is important, Aurora Energy want to make sure we set a pace that: - avoids unduly exacerbating bill pressure for those customers for whom new prices will cause higher bills (e.g., because they are low or peak users); - allows for careful planning and design, including the analysis that will be needed for key inputs such as LRMC and subsidy-free values; and - supports effective consultation and engagement, which is crucial for informing us and customers. - 37.
 Aurora Energy consulted on its strategy in RY22 and are now executing the plan to fully implement pricing improvements by RY27. - 38.
-The work plan for the past year has been focussed on developing LRMC estimates to inform the implementation of mild ToU tariffs from 1 April 2024.
-We will continue to refine and
+In 2023, we focused on developing LRMC estimates to support the implementation of mild ToU tariffs from 1 April 2024.
+As we move into 2025, we aim to further refine and enhance the strength of ToU pricing signals, ensuring that ToU prices are fully cost-reflective by RY28 (in-line with the Governments timeframe for removing LFC regulations).

-- tune the strength of ToU pricing signals over the next three years so that ToU prices are fully cost-reflective from RY27. - 39.
-Aurora Energy think this timeframe is realistic and fits well with an aim that pricing should help moderate post-CPP investment pressures from around 2027.
+39. Aurora Energy think this timeframe is realistic and fits well with an aim that pricing should help moderate post-CPP investment pressures from around 2027.
 Figure 7 summarises the timeline for implementing residential pricing changes.